bhj/KaraokeEternal/docs/_docs/index.md

 #### Preferences (Admin Only)

-The Preferences panel allows admins to configure Karaoke Forever.
+The Preferences panel allows admins to configure [Karaoke Forever Server](#karaoke-forever-server).

-- **Media Folders:** Add folders with [supported media files](#supported-media-files) to scan them into the library.
+- **Media Folders:** Add folders with [supported media files](#supported-file-formats) to scan them into the library.
 When multiple folders contain a version of the same song, the version in the folder highest in the list will be used.
 Karaoke Forever Server does not automatically detect changes to media folders; click Refresh to re-scan.

 #### My Account